redis/docs/content/develop/interact/search-and-query/basic-constructs/configuration-parameters.md

 ### MINSTEMLEN

 The minimum word length to stem.
 The default value is `4`.
-Setting it lower than `4` can hurt performance.
+Setting it lower than `4` can reduce performance.

 #### Default